Former Shortland Street star Pua Magasiva found dead in Wellington

 He also had roles in the Power Rangers television series, Sione's Wedding and Outrageous Fortune.

-He was convicted of drink driving on a number of occasions.
+Magasiva was convicted of drink driving on a number of occasions.

 In 2015, he split up with his previous wife, Kourtney, whom he had married in 2012.